Esinko/AstroneerRconClient/README.md

 First there is the command part, which is the command.
 Then there is the arguments part, which is a list of arguments separated by spaces.
 <br>
-If an argument contains a space, use " in the start and the end of the argument.
+If an argument contains a space, use " in the start and at the end of the argument.
 <br>
 Here's a list of commands exposed to the rcon client and how to use them.
-Not all of these work due to bugs, or they may be disabled.
+Not all of these work due to bugs, or they might be disabled.
 <br>
-The (?) symbol in the description means that the use case of the function is unknown.
+The (?) symbol in the description means that the use case of the function (command) is unknown.
 <br>
 (The arguments format below works like this ``<ArgumentName>(<Type>)``)
 <br>